Scum (film): Plot

-Davis's suicide causes mass hysteria within the prison, with the inmates refusing to eat their food at dinner.
+Davis's suicide is the last straw for the Borstal inmates.
+In the dining hall, having collected their food, the inmates sit silently, refusing to eat.
 Carlin initiates a full-scale riot in the dinner hall.
-Carlin, Archer and Toyne's friend Meakin are shown being dragged, bleeding and unconscious, into solitary confinement after having been beaten by the wardens.
+Carlin, Archer and Meakin are later shown being dragged, bleeding and unconscious, into solitary confinement after having been beaten by the wardens.
 The Borstal's Governor later informs them the damage to the dinner hall will be repaid through lost earnings.
 The Governor then declares a minute's silent prayer for Davis and Toyne.